Data types

 t

-Time array in seconds, None by default.
+Time array in seconds

 dw

-Frequency step in Hz, None by default.
+Frequency step in rad/s

 w

-Frequency array in Hz, None by default.
+Frequency array in rad/s

-__call__(sps: int = None, R: float = None, fs: float = None, wavelength: float = 1.55e-06, N: int = None, **kargs) Any[source]
+__call__(sps: int = None, R: float = None, fs: float = None, wavelength: float = 1.55e-06, N: int = None, plt_style: Literal['ggplot', 'bmh', 'dark_background', 'fast', 'default'] = 'fast', verbose=None, **kargs) Any[source]

 Configures the instance with the provided parameters.